rugbyprof/Mwsu-Mobile-Gaming/Assignments/008-SpaceHipster.md

 - Game based on a tutorial from [here](https://gamedevacademy.org/html5-phaser-tutorial-spacehipster-a-space-exploration-game/).
 - Helper code to make asteroids collide can be found  [here](http://examples.phaser.io/_site/view_full.html?d=arcade%20physics&f=group+vs+self.js&t=group%20vs%20self).
 - A bullet firing example can be seen [here](http://phaser.io/examples/v2/games/invaders)
+- A asteroids ship movement example [here](http://phaser.io/examples/v2/arcade-physics/asteroids-movement)

+### Requirements

+- The number of asteroids at the start of the game is insane, change that to an amount based on the level of the game.
+Here are some suggestions, but alter them to your liking:
+    - Easy = (25,50)
+    - Medium (50,150)
+    - Hard (150,250)
+- In your global vars section, have a variable called `skillLevel` that is one of the three settings.

+- The asteroids are "scaled" in size based on some random value.
+And the velocity of each is also randomly generated.
+Both of these random distributions are uniform, and we don't want that.
+    - What we want is to generate more "small" asteroids than large asteroids.
+    - We also want "small" asteroids to have a higher velocity than larger ones.
+- Write a function called `generateAsteroid` (singular) that creates a single asteroid with a random size where small occurs more than large and assigns a velocity accordingly.
+- Have a variable in your global vars section called `asteroidSize` that ranges from 1 - 100.
+If the value is 0 all the asteroids generated will be small and if the value is 100 all the asteroids will be large.
+So 50 would mean about 50/50 between large and small.
+- We should discuss asteroid size in class a little more.

+- Using the asteroids ship movement example, change the existing ship in space hipster to match the one in the example.
+It doesn't have to be the exact sprite, but it should mimic the behavior.

+- Make it so the ship can fire bullets.
+Not round ones either.
+You need to use the longer photon looking ones.
+Why?
+Because matching the angle to the ship when firing is fun.

+- Destroy asteroids when hit by a bullet.
+Any animation will do (like from our coins game).